-Canadians have received no clear convincing explanation as to why such massive information sharing powers proposed by SISA - which clearly undermine constitutional rights and democratic principles -- are required.
+Canadians have received no clear explanation for why such massive information sharing powers proposed by SISA - which clearly undermine constitutional rights and democratic principles -- are required.
 CCLA has long argued that any information collection and sharing must be targeted, and compliant with the constitutional and human rights principles of 'necessity, proportionality, and minimal impairment'.
 This is not the case with SISA.

-iii) SISA exacerbates existing problems in Canada's privacy framework, and is inconsistent with transparency and accountability
+iii) SISA exacerbates existing problems in Canada's privacy framework, and is inconsistent with transparency and accountability another information-sharing regime that exacerbates existing problems and creates new problems.

-The Canadian privacy framework has not kept pace with advancing technologies enabling nontargeted mass surveillance and collection of information on individuals; nor does the framework provide adequate safeguards against unlawful collection and use of such information.
-Onto this wobbly structure that fails to provide robust accountability mechanisms, SISA superimposes another information-sharing regime that exacerbates existing problems and creates new problems.
+The Canadian privacy framework has not kept pace with advancing technologies enabling non-targeted mass surveillance and collection of information on individuals; nor does the framework provide adequate safeguards against unlawful collection and use of such information.
+Onto this wobbly structure that fails to provide robust accountability mechanisms, SISA superimposes